 - Some contact information for the receiver, which we will use to verify the destination address

-If we successfully verify the address using one of these methods, then we can send your materials there!
+If the address is successfully verified using one of these methods, then your materials will be sent.
 You’ll receive an email notification when we have sent your delivery off.

-Please note: In some situations, the receiver might provide us with a different or corrected address, instead of the exact address you entered - for example, firstname.lastname@example.org instead of email@example.com.
+In some situations, the receiver might provide us with a different or corrected address, instead of the exact address you entered.
 We will always check with you before we make a change to the destination address.